-All Recent Proposals (FY 2016-2025):
+All Recent Proposals (FY 2025-2026):

-- There are 118 total facility proposals from the current (FY 2024-2025) and past (FY 2016-2024) Statement of Needs cycles.
-Since last year: - o 19 are "in-progress" and 15 have been "implemented", meaning that a site has been identified and the siting process is underway or complete.
-This can be compared to last year's report in which 28 proposals were "in-progress" and seven were "implemented". - 84 proposals are "ongoing," "modified," or "new proposals" (collectively categorized as "active"), meaning that the City is still actively looking for a site or that the formal siting process (ULURP or Section 195 application) has not yet begun.
-Last year's report contained 70 sites in the "active" category, indicating a 21% increase in overall siting needs being pursued this year over last year. - Seven "ongoing" proposals first appeared in the Statement of Needs over five years ago and are still being pursued.
+- There are 127 total facility proposals from the current (FY 2025-2026) and the past (FY 2016-2025) Statement of Needs cycles.
+Since last year: - 8 are "in progress" and 13 have been "implemented", meaning that a site has been identified and the siting process is underway or complete.
+This can be compared to last year's report in which 19 proposals were "in progress" and 16 proposals were "implemented". - o 101 proposals are "ongoing", "modified", or "new proposals" (collectively categorized as "active"), meaning that the City is still actively looking for a site or that the formal siting process (ULURP or Section 195 application) has not yet begun.
+Last year's report contained 84 sites in the "active" category indicating a 21% increase in overall siting needs being pursued this year over last year. - 5 proposals have been "cancelled" in the past year.
+A project can be cancelled for a variety of reasons but mainly because the facility is no longer needed or OMB denied the request for the specific facility. - 8 "ongoing" proposals first appeared in the Statement of Needs over five years ago and are still being pursued.
 These include DSNY proposals for the relocation of a district garage and the consolidation of garage and broom facilities.
-Facilities like sanitation garages can be difficult to site due in part to the significant square footage and industrial zoning that is required. - Of the 84 "active" proposals: - The majority (39) are operational sites, representing ~2.3 million square feet of needs (54% of the City's total desired square footage).
+Facilities like sanitation garages can be difficult to site due in part to the significant square footage and industrial zoning that is required. - Of the 101 "active" proposals: - The highest number of sites are operational (46), representing more than 2.8 million square feet of need (58% of the City's total desired square footage).
 Operational facilities, for example, garages and warehouses, often require industrial zoning.
 As a result, there are limited opportunities to site these facilities.
 Additionally, proximity to truck routes and highways are often desirable to help minimize travel time and operating costs.
-DSNY, NYPD, and DOT make up most of the City's existing operational needs (84%). - More than a quarter (22) are service sites, representing ~996,000 square feet of needs (23% of the City's total desired square footage).
+DSNY, NYPD, and DOT make up most of the City's existing operational needs (76%). - of the City's total desired square footage).
 Service sites generally require a moderate amount of space (~19,500 median square footage) to accommodate in-person interactions with the public.
 All service sites allow clients, or the public, access to the facilities.
 Service sites are more evenly distributed across the City, often serving specific boroughs or neighborhoods in centrally located, public transit-accessible areas.
-HRA and ACS represent nearly half of the City's existing service site needs (50%). - More than a quarter (23) are office-based sites, representing ~983,000 square feet of needs (23% of the City's total desired square footage).
+HRA and ACS represent more than half of the City's existing service site needs (61%) by the proposed facilities total desired square footage. - A little less than a quarter (21) are office-based sites, representing more than 682,000 square feet of needs (14% of the City's total desired square footage).
 Office needs come in a range of sizes: from ~2,000 square feet Community Board offices to agency headquarters that require between ~32,000 and ~300,000 square feet.
-Half (11) of the proposed office sites will have a service component and are intended to be accessible to clients or the public.
+About half (11) of the proposed office sites will have a service component and are intended to be accessible to clients or the public.
 Administrative office facilities are generally clustered in Lower Manhattan and commercial segments of Brooklyn and Queens with strong public transit connections.
-The Administration for Children's Services (ACS), NYPD, and HRA account for over half of the City's existing office needs by site proposals (59%).
+NYPD, and HRA account for almost half of the City's existing office needs by site proposals (49%).

-In aggregate:
+In summary: